bibixx/zdaj-se-pjatk-files/README.md

 Should you have any problems or questions, feel free to contact me using [zdaj@zdaj.se](mailto:zdaj@zdaj.se.).

+> [!important]
+> This is a very large repo (7+ GB).
+Try not to download it in full but rather make changes using GitHub's UI.

 ## 🍻 Wanna help?

 If you want to help me with creating and maintaining this service you could use one of the methods that are available here: [https://pjatk.zdaj.se/donate](https://pjatk.zdaj.se/donate).